preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/apps/index.rst

 Pending Approval
 *****************
-If Approval for creation is activated for the template, an administrator uses this list to work with approval or rejection.
+If Approval for creation is activated for the template that is used when creating a new communities app, an administrator uses this list to work with approval or rejection.

 The list can look like this: